Back to Podcast Guides

 5. Choose the next clean action.
 Speak, pause, leave, apologize, set a boundary, journal, move, or ask for support.

 6. Do not turn the state into identity.
-The fact that anger is here does not mean anger gets to drive.
+The fact that anger arrived does not mean anger gets the steering wheel.

 This is where light practice loops back in.
-A nervous system that is underslept, late-shifted, screen-saturated, and underfed may have less capacity to choose.
+A nervous system that is underslept, late-shifted, screen-saturated, and underfed has less capacity to choose in those moments.
 A clearer rhythm does not make you enlightened.
-It gives your practice a better floor.
+It gives your practice a better floor to stand on.

 Key takeaways

-• Light is one of the clearest environmental signals for circadian timing: make days brighter and nights darker before adding complexity.
+• Light is one of the strongest environmental signals for circadian timing: make days brighter and nights darker before adding complexity.

-• Blue-light tools can help some people, but they should not become a rigid identity or a way to justify overstimulation.
+• Blue-light tools can help some people, but watch for the moment they become a rigid identity or a justification for overstimulation.

 • Matt's deeper lesson is that outer light practices and inner-state work need each other: physiology can support regulation, but it cannot do your emotional integration for you.